kadena-io/pact/docs/pact-functions.md

 *base*&nbsp;`integer` *str-val*&nbsp;`string` *&rarr;*&nbsp;`integer`

-Compute the integer value after change of base of a string of length <= 128 chars consisting of base-2 through base-16 (hexadecimal) characters.
-Only bases 2 through 16 are supported.
+Compute the integer value of STR-VAL in base 10, or in BASE if specified.
+STR-VAL must be <= 128 chars in length and BASE must be between 2 and 16.
 ```lisp
 pact> (str-to-int 16 "123456")
 1193046